abinayasangeetha/Exercise-07-Multiplexer-and-De-multiplexer/README.md

-# Exercise-07-Multiplexer-and-De-multiplexer
+### Exercise-07 Multiplexer and De multiplexer

+### AIM:
-### AIM: To implement 4 X1 multiplexer and 1X4 de multiplexer using verilog and validate its outputs
+To implement 4 X1 multiplexer and 1X4 de multiplexer using verilog and validate its outputs

-### HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher
+### HARDWARE REQUIRED:
+– PC, Cyclone II , USB flasher

-### SOFTWARE REQUIRED:   Quartus prime
+### SOFTWARE REQUIRED:
+Quartus prime

 ### THEORY

 ## What are Multiplexer and Demultiplexer?